webplatform/docs/tutorials/canvas_notearsgame/index.md

 ===Projectiles===

 Let's now add the projectiles for real.
-First, we need a collection to store them all in:
+First, we need a collection to store them all:

  var playerBullets = [];